cnizzardini/cakephp-swagger-bake/README.md

 public function index() {}
 ```

 SwaggerBake provides some optional Annotations for enhanced functionality.
+These can be imported individually from
+`SwaggerBake\Lib\Annotation` or set to an alias such as `Swag`: `use SwaggerBake\Lib\Annotation as Swag`.

 #### `@SwagPaginator`
 Method level annotation for adding  [CakePHP Paginator](https://book.cakephp.org/4/en/controllers/components/pagination.html)